 Interests and hobbies

-There are some scholarships which are based on your extra-curricular activities such as showing a commitment to social engagement or improving the lives of others.
+There are some scholarships available which relate to extra-curricular activities, such as showing a commitment to social engagement or improving the lives of others.
+The funding for this is likely to come from charities, trusts or foundations.

 Other scholarships

-Increasingly, scholarships are being offered by companies where all students have to do is submit an essay or video.
-These are usually offered by companies looking to achieve greater brand awareness among the student population, but who cares?
-If they’re giving away free money, you might as well have a go!
+Increasingly, scholarships are being offered by companies asking students to apply by submitting an essay or a video.
+These are usually offered by businesses looking to achieve greater brand awareness among the student population.

 Not sure how to find scholarships?
 Here's where to look: